How to Use Hunting Trail Cameras

 Using the camera

-Prior to up the camera for surveillance, it must be set up for the respective purpose.
+Prior to setting up the camera for surveillance, it must be set up for the respective purpose.
 For this purpose, there is a setup mode available.
 In addition to changing settings, photos and videos can be taken and existing photos can be viewed in this mode.

 .